 4. Birth Control

 "The changes are usually because of fluid retention or temporary weight gain," says Shepherd.
-Ross says that some will experience stimulation in the breasts that will cause it to go up a complete cup size.
+Ross says that some will experience stimulation in the breasts that will cause them to go up a complete cup size.

 Photo:Valentin Russanov/Getty Images